michaelmcandrew/civicrm-user-guide-gitbook/organising-your-data/contacts.md

 You can store multiple email addresses for each contact.
 One of these email addresses can be explicitly marked as the address which receives all bulk mailings such as e-newsletters and announcements (e.g. these are emails your organisation would send using the CiviMail component).
-Any bouncing emails are are automatically marked as being on hold when sending emails via CiviMail.
+Any bouncing emails are automatically marked as being on hold when sending emails via CiviMail.
 See the Mail section for more information.

 ### Communication preferences and privacy options

 Communications preferences (i.e. methods of communication that are preferred by contacts) and privacy options (e.g. do not contact me via email) can be defined.
 Privacy options are respected when carrying out certain functions, e.g. mailing labels are not printed for contacts with the 'do not mail' privacy option, and emails are not sent to contacts with the 'do not email' privacy option.